Atomic-Germ/mcp-consult/OVERHAUL_JOURNEY.md

 # The Complete MCP-Consult Overhaul Journey

 ## Overview
-A comprehensive refactoring of mcp-consult using mcp-optimist, mcp-tdd, and ollama-consult to transform a monolithic codebase into a production-ready MCP server.
+A comprehensive refactoring of mcp-consult using mcp-optimist, mcp-tdd, and consult to transform a monolithic codebase into a production-ready MCP server.

 ---